 Now that we know what is important to the first-time homebuyer, we can take a more detailed look at why a big bank may be right for them.
 In short, the larger the bank the larger the reach.
 Access to large amounts of capital can make qualifying for a loan easier for the average customer.
 If prime lending options are not an option, a big bank may have access to sub-prime lending opportunities.
 These institutions also have been known to value those who combine multiple services and thus can have great package deals for those who want to apply for other forms of credit or accounts at the same time they secure their home loan.
 The convenience of one-stop shopping for multiple financial services can be an advantage when you are going through the stressful process of buying a home.
 However, large institutions are not without their drawbacks.
 They can be rigid where more flexibility is called for and some customers have criticized the impersonal nature of a banking relationship with a big bank.

-Working With A Small Lender or Local Bank
+Working With A local Lender or Local Bank

 Local banks or local lenders may be a viable alternative for most first time home buyers who have average or better credit.
 While local institutions can be more selective in determining who they lend to, there are many great reasons to try them first.
 If you want personal service and a close relationship with your banking institution, this is probably the way to go.
 Their fees may be competitive or even superior to what the big banks are offering, as they are often not as heavily leveraged and have fewer overhead expenses.
 They may also have more contacts in or knowledge of the local real estate market that can make them a valuable resource.
 The community involvement of local banks may also give you more options and flexibility when it comes to financing or refinancing your endeavors in the future.